cheezgi/pet-sim/README.md

 # pet-sim

-A small CLI pet simulator in Java and a continuation of the pet simulator that was originally in Visual C++ and converted to C++.
+A small CLI pet simulator in Rust and a continuation of the pet simulator that was originally in Visual C++ and converted to C++.

 `pet-sim` was a project that I started as a part of a programming camp that I